sib-swiss/containers-snakemake-training/docs/course_material/day2/4_decorating_workflow.md

     <!-- Note that we used only one of the two outputs of `rule reads_quantification_genes`.
 We do this because it is enough to trigger the execution and if the rule didn't produce both outputs, Snakemake would crash and report it this error. -->

-    Now, let's try to do a dry-run with this new rule: `snakemake --cores 4 -F -r -p -n`.
-You should see all the rules appearing thanks to the `-F` flag, including:
+    Now, let's try to do a dry-run with this new rule: `snakemake -c 4 -F -p -n`.
+You should see all the rules appearing thanks to the `-F` parameter, including:

     ```sh
     localrule all: